This post may contain affiliate links. Please see my disclosure policy

 Instructions

 - Heat oil in a skillet over medium high heat.
-Saute onions, mushrooms, and green peppers for 5-8 minutes, until mushrooms are browned, and the onions are soft.
-Place in a small bowl, set aside.
+Sauté onions for about 10 minutes, stirring frequently until they are super soft.
+Place in a small bowl, set aside.1 Tablespoon olive oil, 1 onion

-- Place slices of cheese on top of each portion, cover and let cook for 2 minutes.
+- Add the onions back to the pan and stir to combine.
+Place slices of cheese on top of each portion, cover and let cook for 2 minutes until the cheese is completely melted.8 slices Provolone cheese

 Notes